pmagaz/webpush-notification-server/README.md

 # Webpush Notification Server

 This repository is a NodeJs Express server for sending [Webpush Notifications](https://developers.google.com/web/fundamentals/codelabs/push-notifications/) using [web-push](https://www.npmjs.com/package/web-push) and storing subscriptions using [NeDb](https://github.com/louischatriot/nedb) database.
-It also cointains a client [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) to receive webpush notifications in the browser.
+It also contains a client [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) to receive webpush notifications in the browser.

 ## Table of contents